thoughtbot/ios-on-rails/book/iOS/api_client_afn.md

 ### Creating a Singleton Client Object

-Create a subclass of AFHTTPSessionManager called HUMRailsAFNClient.
-Declare a class method that will return a shared client singleton as we did in our other client by adding `+ (instancetype)sharedClient;` to your HUMRailsAFNClient.h file.
+Create a subclass of `AFHTTPSessionManager` called `HUMRailsAFNClient`.
+Declare a class method that will return a shared client singleton as we did in our other client by adding `+ (instancetype)sharedClient;` to your `HUMRailsAFNClient.h` file.
 The implementation of this method looks similar as well:

 	// HUMRailsAFNClient.m